Skip to main content

 Case Competition

-The administrative fellowship is a hallmark of the MHA Program.
-All MHA students are required to complete a 11- month administrative fellowship prior to receiving their MHA degree.
-Administrative fellowships are also referred to as residencies by some organizations.
-An administrative fellowship is a full time, paid experience that provides an opportunity for students to apply knowledge and skills learned in the classroom in a health care setting.
+The administrative residency is a hallmark of the MHA program.
+All MHA students are required to complete an 11-month administrative fellowship prior to receiving their MHA degree.
+This is a full-time, paid experience that provides an opportunity for students to apply knowledge and skills learned in the classroom and build competencies by doing real work in a healthcare setting.
 Students receive mentorship from executives in the organization during the administrative residency to develop their leadership skills further.

 Additional Professional Development Opportunities